-Early motherboards used SCSI ports which used parallel cables to transport data storage and bus signals between the CPU and the platters of the hard drive.
+Earlier types of motherboards used SCSI ports which used parallel cables to transport data storage and bus signals between the CPU and the platters of the hard drive.
 Motherboards also had serial port interfaces that handled parallel data transfers to other hardware devices.

 Today’s modern motherboards interface with the USB, FireWire, and parallel port bus that drives modern-day drives such as HD, DVD, and CD players.
 Some even have their own eSATA ports that connect to external hard drives or other data storage drives.

 Modern hard drives are very small, often less than one inch in size.
 This smallness made them easy to incorporate into a standard computer system.
 Modern operating systems also use SCSI to allow the user to open any drive on the computer.

 The typical integrated circuit on a computer today is a bipolar microprocessor.
 The microprocessor performs basic logic operations such as adding, subtracting, and multiplying numbers.
 These operations are carried out by the central processing unit or CPU.

-The various components of the computer system unit.
-The various components of the mother board include the computer system unit, main memory chip, boot ROM chip, random access memory chip, system board, voltage control circuit board, and external peripherals such as printers, scanners, keyboards, and CD-ROMs.
+The various components of the mother board include the computer system unit, main memory chip, boot ROM chip, random access memory chip, system board, micro-processors, voltage control circuit board, and external peripherals such as printers, scanners, keyboards, and CD-ROMs.
 Each component has a specific function that enables it to work properly with the other components.

 Motherboards can be built with a variety of different types of hard drive connectors.
 The most common hard drive connectors are SATA cable, FireWire cable, USB cable, eSATA connector, single cable, double cable, multi-lane cable, DVD-ROM drive, CD-RW drives, and others.